 Use the WAN Settings screen if you have already configured the Quick Setup Wizard section and you would like to change your Internet connection type.
-The WAN Settings screen allows you to specify the type of each WAN port connect you want to establish with your ISP.
-The WAN settings offer the following selections for the router's WAN ports, Dynamic IP, PPPOE, PPTP, Static IP Address.
-You have to select one of the two WAN ports first and configure one WAN port at a time.
+The WAN Settings screen allows you to specify the type of WAN port connect you want to establish with your ISP.
+In the WAN Settings screen you can also specify FBR-1405TX to act as a Bridge.
+The WAN settings offer the following selections for the router's WAN port, Dynamic IP, PPPOE, PPTP, Static IP Address, L2TP, Telstra Big Pond, Bridge, DNS and DDNS.

-Parameters Description 2.2.1 Dynamic IP address Your ISP will automatically give you an IP address 2.2.2 PPPoE Your ISP requires PPPoE connection.
-2.2.3 PPTP Your ISP requires you to use a Point-to-Point Tunneling Protocol (PPTP) connection.
-2.2.4 Static IP address Your ISP has given you an IP address already
+Parameters Description 2.2.1 Dynamic IP Your ISP will automatically give you an IP address 2.2.2 Static IP address Your ISP has given you an IP address already 2.2.3 PPPoE Your ISP requires PPPoE connection.
+2.2.4 PPTP Your ISP requires you to use a Point-to-Point Tunneling Protocol (PPTP) connection.
+2.2.5 L2TP Your ISP requires L2TP connection.
+2.2.6 Telstra Big Pond Your ISP requires Telstra Big Pond connection.